Mahoskian/Soham/README.md

             git clone https://github.com/Mahoskian/Soham.git

-There will now be a folder on your computer that is linked with the repository
+There will now be a folder on your computer that is linked with the repository in the cloud.

 Commands